dudecole/aap-inventory/README.md

 Red Hat Ansible Automation Platform Deployment
 ==============================================

+## Source
+<TODO: interesting how the formatting works
+on this..--dcole

+Yes, I have taken this from the my brain and actually made something of it..
+This comment needs to be removed as this is just a test.
+>

 ## Inventory Repository
 This is the main AAP inventory and can be used for other inventories.
 This should be auto-imported